 If you are not satisfied with their response you can complain to the ICO.
 Its contact details are:

 Tel: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number.

 You also have the right to seek a judicial remedy, issue legal proceedings against us.

 We generally retain personal data for around 6 months after the legal limitation periods in which claims can be brought or industry recommended periods.
 We also retain information if we are under a legal or regulatory requirement to do so.

 We may also keep your personal data for the purposes of our legitimate interests in running our Group businesses, including anonymising or pseudonymising data for analysis.
 Identifiable data is kept for a maximum of 4 years for marketing.

-GDPR stands for the General Data Protection Regulation and it is now the law. it is designed to keep your personal information safe.
+UK GDPR means Retained Regulation (EU) 2016/679 as it forms part of the law by virtue of section 3 of the European Union (Withdrawal) Act 2018, as supplemented and amended by the Data Protection Act 2018 and it is now the law. it is designed to keep your personal information safe.
 Personal information can be your:

 - Date of Birth

 - Home Address